ALP0MISH/WeatherApp/README.md

 # A program written entirely in Kotlin using the principles of Clean Architecture according to the MVVM pattern.

-An application for managing tasks.
+An application for Weather it can detect the weather in any place where you would not be but only in Earth.
 Written in Kotlin using the Jetpack Compose framework

 ## ScreenShots

 [<img src="meta/screenshots/screenshot_first.png" width=160>](meta/screenshots/screenshot_first.png)
 [<img src="meta/screenshots/screenshot_second.png" width=160>](meta/screenshots/screenshot_second.png)

 ## Libraries